alexzhangs/aws-cfn-vpn/README.md

     $ aws iam attach-user-policy --user-name admin --policy-arn "arn:aws:iam::aws:policy/AdministratorAccess"
     ```

-    Otherwise just use the AWS web console.
+    Otherwise, just use the AWS web console.

-    NOTE: You must create IAM user or role to deploy the
+    NOTE: You must create an IAM user or role to deploy the
     stacks, you can not use AWS `root user` or its access key to do the
     deployment.
 Because there is IAM assume role inside the template,
     which assumes an action `ec2:AcceptVpcPeeringConnection` and AWS
-    restricts it's can't be assumed by root user.
+    restricts it's can't be assumed by the root user.

-1. Create an access key for each IAM user created in last step.
+1. Create an access key for each IAM user created in the last step.

-    This can be done with AWS CLI if you already have access key
+    This can be done with AWS CLI if you already have the access key
     configured for the account:

     ```sh
     $ aws iam create-access-key --user-name admin
     ```

-    Otherwise just use the AWS web console.
+    Otherwise, just use the AWS web console.

-1. Create a profile for each access key created in last step.
+1. Create a profile for each access key created in the last step.

    A region is needed to be set in this step.